-27 The Communications Act defines "telecommunications" as "the transmission, between or among points specified by the user, of information of the user's choosing, without change in the form or content of the information as sent and received."
+The Communications Act defines "telecommunications" as "the transmission, between or among points specified by the user, of information of the user's choosing, without change in the form or content of the information as sent and received."
 47 U.S.C. § 153(43).

-28 The Communications Act defines "telecommunications service" as "the offering of telecommunications for a fee directly to the public, or to such classes of users as to be effectively available directly to the public, regardless of the facilities used."
+The Communications Act defines "telecommunications service" as "the offering of telecommunications for a fee directly to the public, or to such classes of users as to be effectively available directly to the public, regardless of the facilities used."
 47 U.S.C. § 153(46).
-A "telecommunications carrier" is defined as "any provider of telecommunications services, except that such term does not include aggregators of telecommunications services (as defined in section 226).
-A telecommunications carrier shall be treated as a common carrier under this Act only to the extent that it is engaged in providing telecommunications services, except that the Commission shall determine whether the provision of fixed and mobile satellite service shall be treated as common carriage."
-47 U.S.C. § 153(44).
+A "telecommunications carrier" is defined as "any provider of

-For example, the Act requires providers of "telecommunications service" to interconnect their facilities with those other providers of telecommunications service and to refrain from engaging in activities that may harm disabled Americans (Section 251); to file annual reports and make contributions to various federal universal service support mechanisms (Section 254); to take various steps to protect consumer privacy (Section 222); to comply with the Communications Assistance to Law Enforcement Act of 1994; etc. At the same time, providers of "telecommunications service" are entitled to interconnection, collocation, pole attachment, E911, and certain wholesale benefits (Section 251); to protection from state and local barriers to entry (Section 253); and to universal service subsidies of various kinds (Section 254).
-Providers of pure "telecommunications" are not subject to most of these obligations or incentives.
+For example, the Act requires providers of "telecommunications service" to interconnect their facilities with other providers of telecommunications service and to refrain from engaging in activities that may harm disabled Americans (Section 251); to file annual reports and make contributions to various federal universal service support mechanisms (Section 254); to take various steps to protect consumer privacy (Section 222); to comply with the Communications Assistance to Law Enforcement Act of 1994; etc. Conversely, providers of "telecommunications service" are entitled to interconnection, collocation, pole attachments, E911, and certain wholesale benefits (Section 251); to protection from state and local barriers to entry (Section 253); and to universal service subsidies of various kinds (Section 254).
+As discussed below, providers of "telecommunications" on a private carrier basis are not subject to most of these obligations or incentives.

-Unfortunately, it is not always easy to distinguish between "telecommunications" and "telecommunications service" in particular circumstances.
+Unfortunately, it is not always easy to distinguish between "telecommunications" and "telecommunications service."
 Accordingly, before discussing the compliance requirements of providers of "telecommunications" and "telecommunications service" in detail, we provide below a brief overview of some key points to consider in determining whether a service is properly characterized as "telecommunications" or "telecommunications service."